The Minnesota RollerGirls hold open tryouts once a year in the spring.

 - Must be eligible to try out (will be 21 by tryouts) and bring a copy of your ID for our files (first clinic only).

-- Must sign waivers/paperwork at first clinic.
+- Must sign waivers/paperwork available here.

 - Must have quad skates and all safety gear (helmet, knee pads, elbow pads, wrist guards, mouth guard), no exceptions.